Mr Tim O'Brien MA DM FRCS (Urol)

-He has subspeciality expertise in kidney cancer, bladder cancer, and testis cancer.
-He receives large numbers of referrals from all over the South of England for complex kidney cancer surgery, in particular removal of very large life-threatening kidney cancers which have invaded the inferior vena cava or the heart.
-He has now also performed over 200 partial nephrectomies (kidney cancer removal with preservation of kidney function).
-He has taught on these techniques nationally and across Europe.
+He has subspecialty expertise in kidney cancer, bladder cancer, and testis cancer.
+He receives large numbers of referrals from all over the south of England for complex kidney cancer surgery, in particular removal of very large life-threatening kidney cancers which have invaded the inferior vena cava or the heart.
+He has a wealth of experience having performed over 800 complex nephrectomies.
+He also performed over 350 partial nephrectomies (kidney cancer removal with preservation of kidney function) and has particular expertise in the treatment of kidney cancer in solitary kidneys.
+He has taught on these techniques nationally and in Europe, Australia and the USA.

-He is the surgeon in the Guy’s unit who performs the retroperitoneal lymph node dissections for men with residual testis cancer after intensive chemotherapy.
-In 2012 in conjunction with Dr James Pattisson he established a multidisciplinary service at Guys for patients with retroperitoneal fibrosis, in an attempt to make progress in the treatment of this complex disease.
+He is the surgeon in the Guy’s unit who performs the retroperitoneal lymph node dissections (RPLND) for men with residual testis cancer after intensive chemotherapy.

-In bladder cancer his team have developed and improved the technique of blue light cystoscopy (photodynamic assisted resection) which aims to improve the completeness of the initial endoscopic surgery of bladder tumours.
-The team have published numerous papers on the technique; won a prestigious award in 2011 from the European Association of Urology for research in the technique; and Mr O’Brien was invited in 2010 to the FDA in Washington DC to make the case for approval of the technique in the United States.
+In bladder cancer his team have developed and improved the techniques of blue light cystoscopy (photodynamic assisted resection PDD) and sequential intravesical EMDA Mitomycin with BCG, techniques which aim to improve the completeness of bladder cancer treatment whilst preserving bladder function.
+The team have published numerous papers on the techniques; won a prestigious award from the European Association of Urology for their research ; and Mr O’Brien was invited in 2010 to the FDA in Washington DC to make the case for approval of PDD in the United States.

-In 2011 he was elected in a national ballot to be Chairman of the section of oncology of the British Association of Urological Surgeons (BAUS).
-In this role he leads the efforts to improve urological cancer surgery across the UK.
+From 2010-14, Mr O'Brien was Chairman of the section of oncology of the British Association of Urological Surgeons (BAUS).
+In this role he led national efforts to improve urological cancer surgery and was the lead author on publications examining the quality of partial nephrectomy and RPLND across the UK.

 In 2013, he was elected to the Scientific Congress Office of the European Association of Urology.